samsonpaul/jack.ly/sections/about-me/about-me.md

 the best of my ability.

-I was given a chance by [Trickplay](http://www.trickplay.com/), which has created a development platform for TV's, running on existing television hardware.
+I was given a chance by [Trickplay](http://www.trickplay.com/), which has created a development platform for TV's running on existing television hardware.
 I had the incredible opportunity at Trickplay of being exposed to intelligent and experienced leaders.
 During my time at Trickplay, I lived in Palo Alto along El Camino Real.